samy35135/openScadScriptAnalyzerDev/README.md

 # To do

-* Write a test case for the statistic module
 * Try to figure out while some files fail to parse
 * Implement a parameter extractor for each thing (~~web~~ and console interface)
 * Implement a configurator (~~web~~ and console interface)